HOUND DAWG 1200K

 Cell Phone Service: Service varies in the ride areas.
 Cell phone signals and data are available in the majority of the route, but may not be available at all locations.

 Volunteers: Lone Star Randonneurs does not plan to have any volunteers on hand, except the host who will also be riding and will only be available to handout paperwork at the start.

 Host hotel: Will be announced as soon as a group size can be determined and a group rate negotiated.

-Ride Start: All brevets will start at the Super Walmart, Greenville, TX (a block from host hotels) while intermediate and final controls will be at or near host hotel.
+Ride Start: All brevets will start at the Best Western Plus Monica Royale Inn & Suites, Greenville, TX, while intermediate and final controls will be at or near host hotel.
 Early morning, exact time pending, on Saturday, September 28th, 2019

 Transportation: Riders are responsible for arranging their own transportation.
 Nearest major airports are Love Field (Dallas, 60 miles) and DFW International Airport (Dallas/Fort Worth, 70 miles).
 Uber, Lyft, Taxi Cab or rent car are all possibilities.

 Bike Shops/Mechanic: None in Greenville.
 Nearest bike shop to the ride start is in Rockwall.
 Numerous other bike shops are in Dallas and surrounding suburbs.